lustoerk/playground/README.md

 - Disabled host-key-checking with ansible, so new hosts don't create a fingerprint missmatch error.
 It should rather be updated when new hosts are created instead of ignored

 # Journal
+## May 14
+- Use Service Account for Ansible
+    -
+- added oslogin to main.tf
+    - had to import it, because it was created manually before: `terraform import google_compute_project_metadata_item.enable_os_login enable-oslogin`
+- hosts.ini is still not created properly, master is set to `null`, although ip is correctly printed as output

 ## May 13
 - Trying to deploy k3s manually, then with k3sup
 - Error deploying agent to nodes: